mpasovic/majapasovic.org/_posts/2012-05-21-disability-and-queer-theory.md

 the freak” (Garland-Thomson 65).

 In her article “Critical Race Theory, Feminism and Disability:
-Reflections on Social Justice and Personal Identity”, Adrienne Arsch mentions “the universializing of disability” (Arsch 3).
-As Arsch contends, disabled people should not be aligned with the minority group model, rather, the laws should be adapted to everyone’s impairment, for even similar impairments do not affect every disabled person in the same
+Reflections on Social Justice and Personal Identity”, Adrienne Asch mentions “the universializing of disability” (Asch 3).
+As Asch contends, disabled people should not be aligned with the minority group model, rather, the laws should be adapted to everyone’s impairment, for even similar impairments do not affect every disabled person in the same